WURD: Talk radio

 In the early 1980s, the station was sold to veteran Philadelphia broadcaster Frank Ford, ending the classical simulcast.
-Ford changed the format to talk and the call letters to WDVT (Delaware Valley Talk).
+Ford changed the format to talk and the call sign to WDVT (Delaware Valley Talk).
 Weekday talk show hosts on WDVT included Peter Tilden, Philadelphia Magazine writer Carol Saline, former Philadelphia Bulletin columnist D.I.
 Strunk and Ford himself.
 Weekend specialty shows on the station covered subjects ranging from pro wrestling to gay issues.

 WDVT made little impact in the Arbitron ratings and had trouble generating a profit.
 After a few years, Ford took the station off the air and returned its license to the owners of WFLN-FM.
 That company then sold it to Willis Broadcasting, a Virginia-based Christian radio broadcaster, which changed the call letters to WURD.
-The call sign represented "The Word," a reference to the words in The Bible.
+The call sign represented "The Word", a reference to the words in The Bible.

 Spanish hits and black talk

 In July 1996, Spanish language broadcaster Alfredo Alonso bought the station for $1.5 million and began playing Latin contemporary hits as WEMG, "Mega 900".
 The station became the first property purchased by Alonso, who founded Mega Broadcasting that same year.
 Eventually, Mega moved the WEMG call sign to 1310 kHz, and sold 900 AM for $8.5 million in 2001.

 The new owner, Walter P. Lomax Jr., reinstituted the WURD call sign.
-After a period of apparent indecision, during which the station aired various types of music and CNN Headline News, management settled on the current talk format aimed at Philadelphia's African-American community.
+After a period of apparent indecision, during which the station aired various types of music and CNN Headline News, management settled on a talk format aimed at Philadelphia's African-American community.